There are two things you need to know when you have unemployment compensation income.

 You may be eligible for a deduction.
 You may be able to reduce or even eliminate any state tax due on your unemployment compensation.
 Be sure to complete the unemployment compensation deduction worksheet found in the income tax instruction booklet.

-Below you will find some frequently asked questions and tips for next year if you continue to receive unemployment compensation in 2017.
+Below you will find some frequently asked questions and tips for next year if you continue to receive unemployment compensation.

 Frequently Asked Questions